Pre-Surgery Patient Information

 Admission Appointment

 Please bring your pet to the clinic at the admission time given to you at the time of booking.
-The vet nurse will confirm the procedure with you, go through the ‘Hospital Admission and Consent form’ with you and answer any questions you may have.
+Our team will confirm the procedure with you and answer any further questions you may have.

 We will double check your contact information as it is very important that we are able to contact you throughout the day to discuss your pet.
 This could be to discuss blood test results, report unexpected findings, get permission to change the treatment plan because of further examination under general anaesthetic (e.g., for dental procedures), and in rare cases, to discuss emergencies.

-Once you leave, your pet will be taken to the hospital.
-Placed in a room with comfortable bedding.
+Once you leave, your pet will be taken to the hospital and placed in a room with comfortable bedding.

 Pre-op Care